15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Brill fish Types of Flatfish

 The Romanian residents refer to the fish Calcan, and the Germans call this fish Glabutt.
-The Dutch inhabitants of Holland, as well as the Netherlands, refer to the fish Giet and for Spanish, the name is Remol.
-The Italian term for Brill is Rombo Liscio, and for the French locals, Barbue is the name for brill.
+The Dutch inhabitants of Holland, as well as the Netherlands, refer to the fish Giet, and for Spanish, the name is Remol.
+The Italian term for Brill is Rombo Liscio, and for the French locals, Barbue is the name for Brill.

 The size of the Brill gauges is between thirty and fifty centimeters, according to certain reports.
 However, in other documents, they do range from forty to seventy-five centimeters.

-In contrast to turbots, these fish are cheaper since they are commercially caught.
+In contrast to turbos, these fish are cheaper since they are commercially caught.
 They can also be found in all waters of the United Kingdom.
 Brill is found on sandy or mixed substrates as well as in waters that are less than fifty meters.

 The brill’s young fish are at shallow depths for twelve to 24 months or up to 2 years.
-They generally spawn or propagate in spring, but not until springtime of the summer.
+They generally spawn or propagate in spring, but not until springtime or the summer.
 The spawning takes place in water that is at least ten to twenty meters in depth.
 The top of the brill is devoid of tubercules and is smooth too.

 Dab

-Dab is a flatfish types belonging to the genus Limanda, a family of Pleuronectidae which is located throughout the North Atlantic and North Pacific.
+Dab is a flatfish type belonging to the genus Limanda, a family of Pleuronectidae which is located throughout the North Atlantic and North Pacific.
 Dabs are Flat fish that have eyes on the right which means that the eyes are typically located on the right side of the head.

 Dab Fish Types of Flatfish